 Costing an enhanced Decent Homes Standard for London

 The poorest households often live in social housing, rented from local councils or housing associations.
-So they need their homes to be as energy efficient as possible to ensure they can keep healthily warm in winter and their heating and electricity bills to a minimum.
-The Decent Homes legislation aimed to provide a minimum standard of housing conditions for people living in the public sector by the end of 2010.
+These homes should be as energy efficient as possible to keep heating and electricity bills to a minimum and avoid wasting energy and money.
+The Decent Homes legislation aimed to provide a minimum standard of housing conditions for people living in social housing by the end of 2010.

 When the study began, around 92% of London’s current social housing stock already met this standard.
 However the legislation set a low basic minimum standard for heating and insulation – well below what is needed to reduce fuel poverty.
 It also failed to address sufficiently the environmental performance of homes, particularly in relation to mitigation and adaptation to climate change.

-Working with Greater London Authority (GLA), CSE researched different options for improving the quality and environmental performance of social housing in the capital.
-It estimated the total cost of delivering an enhanced Decent Homes Standard by identifying the best technical options for delivering improvements relating to sustainable energy (energy efficiency and low/zero carbon generation), water efficiency and summer overheating within London’s social housing stock.
+Working with Greater London Authority (GLA), the Centre for Sustainable Energy (CSE) team researched different options for improving the quality and environmental performance of social housing in the capital.
+We estimated the total cost of delivering an enhanced Decent Homes Standard by identifying the best technical options for delivering improvements relating to sustainable energy (energy efficiency and low/zero carbon generation), water efficiency and summer overheating within London’s social housing stock.